admin-shell-io/aas-specs/CONTRIBUTING.md

 There are two types of issues:
 - Minor changes (simple failures, typos, *etc.*) and additional content (more examples, etc.) can be accepted straight away after a brief review by the responsible reviewers.
-  The corresponding issue will be labeled with **accepted** or **accepted in principle**
+  The corresponding issue will be labeled with **accepted** or **accepted in principle**.

-- Major changes must first be reviewed and approved by the Workstream "Specification Asset Administration Shell" within the "OpenTechnology" Working "Asset Administration Shell" of the  [IDTA].
+- Major changes must first be reviewed and approved by the Workstream "Specification Asset Administration Shell" within the "OpenTechnology" Working Group of the [IDTA](www.idtwin.org).
+The decision proposals are typically prepared by Task Forces dedicated to specific parts of the specification.
-  Corresponding issues will be labeled with **requires workstream approval** and - after review in the Workstream - with **accepted** or **accepted in principle**.
+  Corresponding issues will be labeled with **requires workstream approval** and with **accepted** or **accepted in principle**.
   If they are not accepted they will be closed without resolution.

 Additionally the following classification by labeling is recommended:
-- **specification** (major): the issue has impact on the implementation of the specifciation, e.g. adding new attribute to class, adding new API-operations, depracting element etc.
+- **specification** (major): the issue has impact on the implementation of the specification, e.g. adding new attribute to class, adding new API-operations, deprecating elements etc.
-- **documentation**: the issue has only impact on the editorial part of the specification but not impact on the implementation
+- **documentation**: the issue has only impact on the editorial part of the specification but no impact on the implementation
 - **process**: the issue has no impact on the specification but requires changes or improvements of the process as e.g. defined in this contribution guide

 specific for IDTA-01001 Metamodel:
-- **aas-core** (major): the issues has impact on the generation of the schema etc. but not impact on the specification itself.
+- **aas-core** (major): the issue has impact on the generation of the schema etc. but no impact on the specification itself.
     Note: Every issue that has impact on the specification (label *specification* also has impact on aas-core).
+So this label is only for bugfixes etc. in aas-core and needs to be forwarded to this project.

-Labels classified as **major** need workstream approval (see [Approval_Process](#approval-process-for-pr)).
+// Labels classified as **major** need workstream approval (see [Approval_Process](#approval-process-for-pr)).

 Labeling can only be done by the reponsibles of the github repository.
 See [How to label issues in github] for information on labeling.